RodrigoMMO/Unit-testing/readme.md

 # Testing Jest

 A basic unit testing using [`Jest`](https://jestjs.io/en/).
-Here we will be testing a simple addition located in the `src/sum.js` file, using the `src/sum.test.js` file, as it is shown in the [Jest documentation](https://jestjs.io/docs/en/getting-started).
+Here we will be testing and addition and root operation located in the `src/sum.js` and `src/root.js` files, respectively, using the `src/project.test.js` file, as it is shown in the [Jest documentation](https://jestjs.io/docs/en/getting-started).

 ## Getting Started